AbuBakkar32/AbuBakkar32/README.md

 Hey there 👋

 I'm Enthusiastic.
 Effective.
 Passionate and Fast Learner.
 As a Software developer with a proven record of helping Customers in the IT sector, providing positive learning experiences, and building and maintaining effective behavior management systems.
-I have excellent verbal and written communication skills—effective Leader and team player.
-I am good at such as Python, Django, Test Engineering, REST-APIs (DRF), Java, Spring Boot, QA, Angular, React, JavaScript, AJAX, Web Scraping, Machine Learning, Data Analysis, Big Data, Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Automation, Database and OOP.
-I have good patience in any environment & situation.
+I have excellent verbal and written communication skills—effective Leader and team player. <!-- I am good at such as Python, Django, Test Engineering, REST-APIs (DRF), Java, Spring Boot, SQA, Angular, React, JavaScript, AJAX, Web Scraping, Machine Learning, Data Analysis, Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Automation, Database and OOP--> I have good patience in any environment & situation.
 I have done my work with responsibility and my passion. <!--[Check out my LinkedIn Profile.](https://www.linkedin.com/in/abu-bakkar-siddik-17b860196/)-->

 <!--![]()-->
 <br>

-- 🔭 I’m interested in **Python, JavaScript, Test engineering, Software Quality Assurance-SQA, React, Angular, Deep Learning, Machine Learning, Big Data, Data Analyst, QA, Python Script and Django Web Framework**.
+- 🔭 I’m interested in **Python, JavaScript, Test Engineering, Software Quality Assurance-SQA, React, Angular, Deep Learning, Machine Learning, Big Data, Data Analyst, Python Script, and Django Web Framework**.
 - ⚡ I have worked <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> as a Software Engineer at <a target="_blank" href="https://www.automationservicesbd.com/">Automation Services Limited</a>
 - 🌱 I had the opportunity to Work with <b>Data Science Team</b> as a Test Engineer/Quality Assurance Engineer for <a target="_blank" href="https://www.capitalone.com/">Capital One Bank</a>
 - 📫 I’m working as a Junior Researcher in  [nFuture Research Lab](https://www.nfuture.org "future Research Lab")